Small Business Funding Opportunities for Pre-Start Ups

 Crowdfunding or peer to peer (P2P) lending can be a viable option for this type of equity funding as well.
 Find out more about P2P lending here.

 There are some seed corn grants available for research and development.
-Like the funding mentioned above, these tend to be restricted to research and development of innovative products and services.
-Something that’s not really been done before.
+Like the funding mentioned above, these tend to be restricted to the research and development of innovative products and services.
+Something that has not really been done before.

 There are also several local authority grants that are area specific.
 For example, in rural areas, local authorities provide diversification grants to encourage the local economy.

 This is an organisation which provides funding specifically to companies within the creative industries.
 For example, film production companies and other organisations within their supply chain, as well as the computer game industry.
 They provide interest free loans as well as some equity investment to projects within this sector.

 Find out more about Creative England.